Quick Takes

 SOURCE

 Goldfarb says keeping our airfield’s layout would bar the next regional jet (E175), but he doesn’t mention that that’s only because on 24 May 2024, the FAA illogically threatened to renege on its offer to the BOCC by rescinding the agreement that’s worked well for the past quarter-century and doesn’t need changing.
 Goldfarb claims that relying on FBO revenues (as the County’s plan does too) would trap us forever in more private-jet travel; no, those new revenues are a guaranteed minimum regardless of flights.
 He claims the FAA may claw back old grants; the FAA dismissed that idea.
-He even says an “unsubstantiated" number (33 local G650 owners) was ours; We’d cited it to Airport Director John Kinney in The Aspen Times, 13 Sep.
+He even says an “unsubstantiated" number (33 local G650 owners) was ours; we’d cited it to Airport Director John Kinney in The Aspen Times, 13 Sep.
 2015.
 Goldfarb also published a longer defense of airport expansion for bigger planes on 24 April 2024 (ADN); we responded 19 May.

 RESPONSE